Quora: What advice would you give to prospective adoptive parents?

 1. ADOPTION PROCESS: You might think international adoption is a straight-forward, get-in-line type of process, but it isn't.
 It's perhaps less turbulent than going through infertility treatment, but it is affected by geopolitical conditions and changing attitudes toward the West.
 Things might not be as smooth as you like.
 The waiting times might change significantly from initial estimates.
 Be prepared for bumps in the road.

 2. GETTING THEM HOME: I'd strongly advise you to get a medical professional to look at the child's file once you are matched.
 Do this even if you are sure that you will still adopt the child, regardless of what the medical issues you uncover might be.
 You will be more prepared to find the best professionals in the field and ensure that your child has the best care when you bring him home.
-(Oakland Children's Hospital did this evaluation for us).
+(Oakland Children's Hospital can do these evaluations for anyone in the nation).

 3. NEW PARENT COPING: Hey, surprise!
 In the USA (I can't comment on other countries), did you know that many (most?) employers do NOT treat adoptive parents as equal to natural/birth parents, in terms of maternity leave?

-In my industry (high tech) it is common for employers to provide paid maternity leave under their Short Term Disability insurance benefit, so you only get maternity leave because you were under a doctor's care.
+In many industries, it is common for employers to provide paid maternity leave under their Short Term Disability insurance benefit, so you only get maternity leave because you were under a doctor's care.
 But adoptive parents have no specific medical issues, so no paid leave.
 So adoptive moms can therefore expect equivalent leave to what is afforded for paternity leave for dads, which is often PALTRY compared to what birth mothers would get.
 (All the more reason to be in favor of strong paternity leave policies, because they affect both adoptive mothers & fathers.)

 Also, tune out everything you hear about how awesome breastfeeding is.
 It'll just make you feel bad and needlessly worried about your non-breastfed child.